Daniel-KM/Omeka-plugin-ArchiveDocument/README.md

 ===================================

-[Archive Document] is a plugin for [Omeka] that adds the internal format "documents" that is used by the plugins [Archive Folder], [OAI-PMH Static Repository] and some other ones.
+[Archive Document] is a plugin for [Omeka] that adds the internal format "documents" that is used by the plugins [OAI-PMH Static Repository] and some other ones.
+It doesn’t add any feature.

-See [Archive Folder] for more information.

 Installation